RuihanZhang2015/RuihanZhang2015.github.io/Film.md

 **[MIT AI Film Hack 2025: Dance in Life](https://www.youtube.com/watch?v=P40Pg9ETzUc&list=PLuKHvu886W1YVlv0tLWchA7yENlZJPbx7)** I picked this "dance" topic because I was hoping to challenge the motion consistency of existing tools and see how people can push the frontier.
 This year my favorite film is [THE CLOWN](https://www.youtube.com/watch?v=P40Pg9ETzUc&list=PLuKHvu886W1YVlv0tLWchA7yENlZJPbx7) which blends real footage with AI generated footages.

+In addition to organizing the film hackathons, I also co-organized the  [CVEU workshops](https://cveu.github.io/) at CVPR for two consecutive years.
+Alongside Anyi Rao, our goal was to build a vibrant community of AI-empowered storytellers.
+We envisioned a space where researchers, artists, students, and engineers could exchange ideas, share experiences, and even explore career opportunities.
+If you’re interested in joining this community, feel free to reach out via email!

 ## My films

 Here is a full lists of films I made.